Grab a seat ’cause the next lesson is about to begin!

 Since you can’t fit a big call to action into a tiny bar, you have to get straight to the point.
 Try to get people interested with as few words as possible.
 It’ll take you a bit of practice, but you’ll get there.

 If you’re not using many conversion elements, add a hellobar.
-The saddest thing ever is to lose a lead because they couldn’t find the “subscribe” button.
+Don’t lose a lead because they couldn’t find the “subscribe” button.

-We used a hellobar ourselves together with a slideup box and got pretty good results.
-Our current pop-up seems to work better for our audience, though.
+In the past, we used a hellobar ourselves together with a slideup box and got some pretty good results.

 Here’s what your hellobar could look like:

 I can already hear you say “Florin, we already talked about pop-ups!”
-Yeah, we did, but these are a special kind of pop-up, it has more in common with bottom of article conversion elements than with pop-ups.
+Yeah, we did, but these are a special kind of pop-up.
+In fact, they have more in common with bottom of article conversion elements than with pop-ups.

 The fundamental principle behind content upgrades is easy to get: